Image

 Benzene Reduction Projects:

-Several of the benzene reduction projects outlined in the amended ECA only provided impact on the premise of restarting.
+The benzene reduction projects outlined in the amended ECA only provided impact on the premise of restarting.
 As a result, most benzene reduction projects have been halted such that the site can focus on site decommissioning and overall benzene removal.
-INEOS Styrolution’s plan will ensure site closure activities are completed safely and in compliance with the regulations and Orders.
 Discussions with MECP, ECCC and AFN are ongoing to provide effective communication and notifications of decommissioning and benzene removal activities.

 Sump Cleaning and Emissions Control:

 The wastewater treatment system continues to cease normal operations.
 The majority of the basins and sumps continue to collect water (rainwater run-off and condensate).
-Since the plant is not operating, there is no hydrocarbon routinely or expected to enter SG202.
-Benzene levels in SG201 and SG202 remain low, as confirmed by the latest DMAP samples.
-SG212 continues to be utilized to collect water, condensate and residual hydrocarbons that is washed from process equipment and piping during decontamination.
-SG212 is operated with a carbon adsorption vent gas control system which achieves >95% hydrocarbon removal.
-Site sumps/sewers with residual hydrocarbons are planned to be cleaned in July and August.
+Since the process equipment is shutdown and decontaminated, there is no hydrocarbon routinely entering or expected to enter the process sewer system.
+Process sumps SG201, SG202 and SG212 have been cleaned and no longer contain hydrocarbons/benzene.
+SG212 is still operated with a carbon adsorption vent gas control system which achieves >95% hydrocarbon removal.
+INEOS expects the most recent DMAP sampling results to confirm there is no longer benzene in the sump.
+If so confirmed and with MECP approval, INEOS intends to remove the control system from SG212.

 Previous Month Completed Benzene Emission-related Activities: